nmbader/phd_thesis/README.md

 * Chapter 6

 The computation and results in this chapter were performed using Stanford HPC cluster Sherlock and could take hours to days to complete.
-Go to */home/thesis/chapters/ch6* and follow the instructions in the *Makefile*.
+Go to */home/thesis/chapters/ch6*, run ```mkdir -p dat fig```, then follow the instructions in the *Makefile*.
 For the FWI results, it may be better to submit each computation job manually using Slurm (check for the corresponding targets in the make files).
 Slurm script examples are provided.

 * Appendix E